2018 CCP Season Tickets - Remaining 5 Shows!

 Cliff, a young American writer newly arrived in Berlin, is immediately taken with the English Cabaret singer Sally Bowles.
 Meanwhile, Fräulein Schneider, proprietor of Cliff and Sally’s boardinghouse, tentatively begins a romance with Herr Schultz, a mild-mannered fruit seller who happens to be Jewish.
 Musical numbers include “Willkommen,” “Cabaret,” “Don’t Tell Mama," "Mein Herr," "Maybe This Time," and “Two Ladies.”
 Winner of eight Tony awards in its original Broadway production, including Best Musical, Score, Direction, and Choreography; four Tony awards in its return to Broadway including Best Revival; and a stunning eight Academy Awards, including Oscars for Liza Minnelli, Joel Grey, and Bob Fosse; CABARET is a true classic of the American Musical Theatre that will astound and captivate our 2018 CCP audiences as well as theatre audiences for generations to come.

-December 2018 - From the team that created My Way, the hottest musical revue in America right now, it's beginning to look a lot like a fresh, knocked-out, coo-coo Sinatra Christmas, complete with swingin' hits perfect for the holidays with this cool cat sequel CHRISTMAS MY WAY.
+December 2018 - It's beginning to look a lot like a fresh, knocked-out, coo-coo Sinatra Christmas, complete with swingin' hits perfect for the holidays with this cool cat sequel CHRISTMAS MY WAY.

 Plus, they make a little hey-hey with groovy versions of such Sinatra Christmas hits as "Mistletoe and Holly," "The Christmas Song," "Christmas Memories," "Winter Wonderland," "Silver Bells" and "I'll Be Home for Christmas."
 Toss in Rat Pack-ish versions of "Twas the Night Before Christmas" and "The Twelve Days of Christmas" for good measure.
 CHRISTMAS MY WAY invites you to grab your bird, jingle your bells, pour a good stiff egg nog, and have yourself a merry little Christmas NOW baby!

-Brandon Sankpill and his band of marvelously talented cronies will definitely have it "their-way" by bringing in the 2018 Christmas Season in style for you-- our CCP Audiences.
+Please join our marvelously talented cronies who will definitely have it "their-way" by bringing in the 2018 Christmas Season in style for you-- our CCP Audiences.

 What are the benefits of being a 2018 CCP Season Ticket Holder?